rust-lang/rfcs/text/0000-read-buf.md

     #[inline]
     pub fn len(&self) -> usize { ... }

-    /// Returns a shared reference to the written-to portion of the buffer.
+    /// Returns a shared reference to the filled portion of the buffer.
     #[inline]
-    pub fn written(&self) -> &[u8] { ... }
+    pub fn filled(&self) -> &[u8] { ... }

-    /// Returns a mutable reference to the written-to portion of the buffer.
+    /// Returns a mutable reference to the filled portion of the buffer.
     #[inline]
-    pub fn written_mut(&mut self) -> &mut [u8] { ... }
+    pub fn filled_mut(&mut self) -> &mut [u8] { ... }

     /// Returns a shared reference to the initialized portion of the buffer.
     ///
-    /// This includes the written-to portion.
+    /// This includes the filled portion.
     #[inline]
     pub fn initialized(&self) -> &[u8] { ... }

     /// Returns a mutable reference to the initialized portion of the buffer.
     ///
-    /// This includes the written-to portion.
+    /// This includes the filled portion.
     #[inline]
     pub fn initialized_mut(&mut self) -> &mut [u8] { ... }

-    /// Returns a mutable reference to the unwritten-to part of the buffer without ensuring that it has been fully
+    /// Returns a mutable reference to the unfilled part of the buffer without ensuring that it has been fully
     /// initialized.
     ///
     /// # Safety
     ///
     /// The caller must not de-initialize portions of the buffer that have already been initialized.
     #[inline]
-    pub unsafe fn unwritten_mut(&mut self) -> &mut [MaybeUninit<u8>] { ... }
+    pub unsafe fn unfilled_mut(&mut self) -> &mut [MaybeUninit<u8>] { ... }

-    /// Returns a mutable reference to the unwritten-to part of the buffer, ensuring it is fully initialized.
+    /// Returns a mutable reference to the unfilled part of the buffer, ensuring it is fully initialized.
     ///
     /// Since `ReadBuf` tracks the region of the buffer that has been initialized, this is effectively "free" after
     /// the first use.
     #[inline]
-    pub fn initialize_unwritten(&mut self) -> &mut [u8] { ... }
+    pub fn initialize_unfilled(&mut self) -> &mut [u8] { ... }

-    /// Returns a mutable reference to the first `n` bytes of the unwritten-to part of the buffer, ensuring it is
+    /// Returns a mutable reference to the first `n` bytes of the unfilled part of the buffer, ensuring it is
     /// fully initialized.
     ///
     /// # Panics
     ///
     /// Panics if `self.remaining()` is less than `n`.
     #[inline]
-    pub fn initialize_unwritten_to(&mut self, n: usize) -> &mut [u8] { ... }
+    pub fn initialize_unfilled_to(&mut self, n: usize) -> &mut [u8] { ... }

-    /// Returns the number of bytes at the end of the slice that have not yet been written to.
+    /// Returns the number of bytes at the end of the slice that have not yet been filled.
     #[inline]
     pub fn remaining(&self) -> usize { ... }

-    /// Clears the buffer, resetting the written-to region to empty.
+    /// Clears the buffer, resetting the filled region to empty.
     ///
     /// The number of initialized bytes is not changed, and the contents of the buffer are not modified.
     #[inline]
     pub fn clear(&mut self) { ... }

-    /// Increases the size of the written-to region of the buffer.
+    /// Increases the size of the filled region of the buffer.
     ///
     /// The number of initialized bytes is not changed.
     ///
     /// # Panics
     ///
-    /// Panics if the written region of the buffer would become larger than the initialized region.
+    /// Panics if the filled region of the buffer would become larger than the initialized region.
     #[inline]
-    pub fn add_written(&mut self, n: usize) { ... }
+    pub fn add_filled(&mut self, n: usize) { ... }

-    /// Sets the size of the written-to region of the buffer.
+    /// Sets the size of the filled region of the buffer.
     ///
     /// The number of initialized bytes is not changed.
     ///
-    /// Note that this can be used to *shrink* the written region of the buffer in addition to growing it (for
+    /// Note that this can be used to *shrink* the filled region of the buffer in addition to growing it (for
     /// example, by a `Read` implementation that compresses data in-place).
     ///
     /// # Panics
     ///
-    /// Panics if the written region of the buffer would become larger than the intialized region.
+    /// Panics if the filled region of the buffer would become larger than the intialized region.
     #[inline]
     pub fn set_written(&mut self, n: usize) { ... }

-    /// Asserts that the first `n` unwritten bytes of the buffer are initialized.
+    /// Asserts that the first `n` unfilled bytes of the buffer are initialized.
     ///
     /// `ReadBuf` assumes that bytes are never de-initialized, so this method does nothing when called with fewer
     /// bytes than are already known to be initialized.
     ///
     /// # Safety
     ///
-    /// The caller must ensure that `n` unwritten bytes of the buffer have already been initialized.
+    /// The caller must ensure that `n` unfilled bytes of the buffer have already been initialized.
     #[inline]
-    pub unsafe fn assume_initialized(&mut self, n: usize) { ... }
+    pub unsafe fn assume_init(&mut self, n: usize) { ... }

     /// Appends data to the buffer, advancing the written position and possibly also the initialized position.
     ///